ceewick/practice/README.md

 If it has been a while and need to practice...

-rps.py = Rock, Paper, Scissors vs computer nyTimesArticles.py = Scrapes all headlines on NYTimes home page
+rps.py = Rock, Paper, Scissors vs computer \n nyTimesArticles.py = Scrapes all headlines on NYTimes home page